illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

-Demonstrate login of user, posting of a question, and answering of a question, on the Vagrant Infrastructure | 3 Demonstration of all team-members accomplishing the prior step | 3 Professor will log into your production system and post a question and post an answer, unassisted | 1 Demonstrate SQL and or XSS attacks upon your site and explain the mitigations you implemented | 2 Clear transition to a conclusion and small summary of presentation | 1
+Demonstrate login of user, posting of a question, and answering of a question, on the Vagrant Infrastructure | 3 Demonstration of all team-members accomplishing the prior step | 3 Professor will log into your production system and post a question and post an answer, unassisted | 1 ~~Demonstrate SQL and or XSS attacks upon your site and explain the mitigations you implemented~~  Show and explain steps taken in code that prevents common attacks | 2
+Clear transition to a conclusion and small summary of presentation | 1

 #### Rubric for Project Manager Presentation